offen/offen/docs/docs/running-offen/query-parameters.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Using query parameters (UTM)
+# Tagging campaigns and sources (UTM)

-To better understand the traffic to your website coming from links you have shared, you can add special markers to your URLs.
+To better understand the traffic to your website coming from links you have shared, you can add special tags to your URLs.
 These are then recognized by Offen as distinct referrer sources and presented separately in the Auditorium.

 The two categories **Campaigns** and **Sources** are supported.
-They are listed in the Top Pages section in addition to Referrers and specify both Sessions and Page depth in addition to the parameter names.
+They are listed in the **Top Pages** section in addition to Referrers and specify both Sessions and Page depth in addition to the tag name.

-## Setting up query parameters
+## Setting up tags

-For instance, links that are shared in e-mails or text messages often do not transmit referrer information.
+For instance, links that are shared in e-mails or text messages often do not transmit any referrers.
 Therefore, the list of referrers does not show any information about them.
-To fix this, simply add query parameters like the following to the URLs you are sharing.
+To fix this, simply add tags like the following to the URLs you are sharing.

 ```
 https://www.yourpage.org/?utm_campaign=Newsletter